 Know Your Rights

 The safety and security of our students is a top priority.
 It is important that you know your rights as a student and how you can be proactive in having a safe and enjoyable program of study at UC San Diego.
-This information here from the ACLU (American Civil Liberties Union) provides tips for interacting with US law enforcement and government agencies and understanding your rights.
+Information from the ACLU (American Civil Liberties Union) provides tips for interacting with US law enforcement and government agencies and understanding your rights.
+Print out the International Student & Scholar Emergency Resource Card to have important contact information and resources close at hand.
+The wallet card is designed to fit in your wallet and includes information for what to do if you are detained by ICE or arrested by police as well as ISPO’s contact information and general emergency numbers.